 UNAD Florida also has Institutional Outcomes, which are institutional-wide and are the most universal educational goals of the institution.
-Institutional Outcomes are those skills, qualities, abilities, ideas, values, and knowledge that the institution expects the students to develop as a result of their overall experience throughout their career in any aspect of the institution, including programs, courses and student services.
+Institutional Outcomes are the knowledge, skills, abilities, ideas, values, and qualities that the institution as a whole expects students to acquire from their overall experiences in all areas of the institution, including programs, courses, and student services, throughout their careers.